davidjrb/hal-public/README.md

 **Polling over webhooks** — The VM has no public IP.
 Polling every 5 seconds avoids tunneling, port forwarding, or exposing the machine to the internet.

-**opencode CLI over direct API** — The agent calls GPT-5.2 through the `opencode` CLI rather than the OpenAI API directly.
-This is intentional: `opencode` authenticates via OAuth against an existing ChatGPT Team subscription, so there's no separate API billing.
-A direct API approach was attempted and reverted because the API requires its own billing plan.

 **Per-user sessions** — Each WhatsApp user gets a persistent conversation session stored in `agent_state.json`.
 Sessions are managed via opencode's `--session` flag.
 The identity prompt (HAL_IDENTITY.md) is sent only on the first message of a session to save tokens.

 **Session aliases** — Session IDs are opaque (`ses_abc123...`).
 Users can assign memorable names with `--rename` and switch between sessions with `--resume`.